TheNinza/dsa-visualizer/public/theory/dfs.md

 # What is Depth First Search?

-In depth-first search the idea is to travel as deep as possible from neighbour to neighbour before backtracking.
+In depth-first search the idea is to travel as deep as possible from neighbor to neighbor before backtracking.

 What determines how deep is possible is that you must follow edges, and you don't visit any vertex twice.